The Capilano Review Editorial Policy and Guidelines

 Editorial Vision and Values

 The vision of the Capilano Review Contemporary Arts Society is to support a thriving, diverse literary and arts community.
 We believe the content of our publishing platform The Capilano Review (TCR) and its affiliated programming plays a vital role in shaping our readership and its values.
-Since 2020, we have been undertaking organizational changes to better support and involve members of communities historically excluded in the publishing sector including Indigenous, Black, genderqueer writers and artists, writers and artists with disabilities, and writers and artists of colour.¹
+Since 2020, we have been undertaking organizational changes to better support and involve members of communities historically excluded in the publishing sector including Indigenous, Black, genderqueer writers and artists, disabled writers and artists, and writers and artists of colour.¹

 Our publication and its members respectfully acknowledge that our organization is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) Nations.
 We strive to reduce barriers for Indigenous artists and writers to participate in our platforms and respect the unique cultural contexts within which Indigenous art is made.